 EBITDA = Operating Income + Depreciation & Amortization

-EBITDA is estimated by straight forward method simply by considering the information provided in the company’s income statement and balance sheet.
+It is thus estimated by straight forward method.
+Simply by considering the information provided in the company’s income statement and balance sheet.
 The first formula uses the net income to calculate EBITDA by adding back interest and tax expenses.
-In the second formula operating income is calculated by subtracting daily operating expenses.
+In the second formula to obtain operating income, subtract daily operating expenses.
 This method helps the investors to get an idea about the exact earnings of the company by excluding interest and taxes.
-But it should be noted that EBITDA calculations via two different formulas will provide you with two different results since net income includes line items that might not be included in operating income, such as non-operating income or one time-expenses.
+But it should note that the calculations via two different formulas will provide you with two different results.
+Since net income includes line items that doesn’t include in operating income, such as non-operating income or one time-expenses.

 • EBITDA represents the cash flow and gives a quick overview of the total value of a company.
 Thereby helping the investors to understand whether a company is making a profit or not.
 Moreover, most private equity firms use these metrics to compare similar companies in a particular industry to understand a company’s performance compared to its competitors.

 • EBITDA is commonly used in valuation and helps stakeholders, especially investors, understand whether a company is overvalued or undervalued.
 And such comparisons are essential as different industries exhibit different average ratios.
 It also reveals the operating profitability of the business.
 Thus, EBITDA helps investors know the company’s net income even before interest, taxes, or depreciation is accounted for.